 Transparency is important.
 But too many options at every stage of the online journey can overwhelm or confuse customers.
 Map the options and information you provide to each stage of the decision-making process.
 All the same, clearly displaying details such as shipping costs and transaction fees will help users feel confident about moving ahead.

 Not every person who visits your site is ready to be a lifetime customer.
 But the fact that they’re willing to try your service or product means that they could be starting in that direction.
 If your business model allows you to get customers to make a transaction without creating a recurring billing account or committing to a contract, do it.

 Continually optimise mobile UX for eCommerce

 Implementing simple design-level changes such as adding a sticky menu with a search option, tabs and buttons that are easy to click, and making your site as fast as possible can lead to dramatic improvements in your mobile UX, especially for eCommerce sites.

 For instance, Apple's iPhone Human Interface Guidelines recommend buttons that are 44 pixels wide 44 pixels tall.
 Does your mobile UX incorporate best practices such as this?

 Whether you’re a small business or need an enterprise-level payment solution, Bambora’s focus on UX at every stage helps you convert and retain more customers.
 Get in touch with us to know how we can help you leverage a seamless payments UX for your business.

-About the author: Victoria Galloway is Bambora Pacific's Technical Copywriter and is based in Sydney, Australia.
+Victoria Galloway is Bambora Pacific's Technical Copywriter and is based in Sydney, Australia.